Proxima89/photoground/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Web-app for sharing pictures.

-Things you may want to cover:
+This application have been designed to create 1 user/admin

-* Ruby version
+* Ruby 2.6.6

 * System dependencies